gau-nernst/gan/README.md

 Progressive GAN:

 - With fp16 mixed precision training, PixelNorm and MinibatchStdDev need to be computed in fp32 for numerical stability.
 This can be done simply by calling `.float()` inside `.forward()` (no-op if input is already fp32).
 - I found that Progressive GAN cannot be trained with bf16.
-It is likely due to PixelNorm causing underflow (although it doesn't seem like underflow should happen?).
-Replacing PixelNorm with LayerNorm2d, which is very similar, seems to fix the issue.
 - Equalized learning rate does not seem to be important.
 SA-GAN, with a similar architecture, can be trained noramlly.
-- I'm not sure if Discriminator output drift penalty is necessary
+- Discriminator output drift penalty is not really necessary.
+It helps stabilize training at the start, but doesn't improve the results later in training.
 - Mini-batch standard deviation in Discriminator and beta1=0 seem to be important
 - Tanh is not used in Generator (to force values in [-1,1])
 - The author needed to use batch size 16 in order to fit training in GPU memory at 1024x1024 resolution.
 Having larger batch size is actually better, but hyperparameters need to be adjusted i.e. larger learning rate.